 - It is possible that it’s all because of the number of sexual partners.

-- It is possible the real problem is a combination of any or all of them.
+- It is possible the real problem is a combination of any or all of the above.

 The only way to have insight into the real problem is if we had data on women who were unknowingly married and later ended the initial marriage they never intended.
 If that happened and they later legitimately married, what would be the outcome?
 We don’t know.